beadsland/nosh/doc/nosh_parse.md

-A Function Parameter List follows Erlang syntax for specifying the parameters (and indirectly, the arity) of a function, and consists of zero or more comma-delimited Data Type contexts enclosed by an open parentheses (`(`) and close parentheses (`)`) rather than square brackets.
+A Function Parameter List follows Erlang syntax for specifying the parameters (and indirectly, the arity) of a function, and consists of zero or more comma-delimited Term contexts enclosed by an open parentheses (`(`) and close parentheses (`)`) rather than square brackets.
 A Parameter List may only appear in second position after a command, and only in explicit function mode (see [`nosh_exec`](nosh_exec.md).